MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-01-16-soundslice.markdown

 The premise there is: it's like what I want when I learn a tune.
 I don't want just the transcription, I want it synced up with the real recording so I can actually hear it.
 So, what you get when you buy these things is <span class="important">lifetime access to transcriptions or music lessons that are all written out synced with audio</span>, and in some cases video, of the teacher showing you stuff.
 So, that's the first part of the business.
 {: .interviewee }

 The second part is we have a product for music teachers called [Soundslice for Teachers&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/teachers/) which lets them <span class="important">create these interactive pieces of sheet music and then share them with students</span>.
 That's for a monthly fee, $20/month.
-TODO: NOTIFICATION.
 {: .interviewee }

 And the third part is [licensing to other companies&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/licensing/), which is actually the biggest part of the business, but it's the part that our users don't really know or care about because it doesn't really affect them.